fastworkco/frontend-engineering-challenge/README.md

 > Note 1: Feel free to use any 3rd party, be it for graphics, tests, etc;
 > Note 2: Consider that all fields are mandatory in the form.
 > Note 3: Consider validating the fields also in the API and in case of inconsistency return error in a structured JSON with HTTP 400 code

+## Host it!

+When you’re done, host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, Firebase etc.).

+## Readme

+Write your README as if it was for a production service.
+Include the following items:

+* Description of the problem and solution.
+* Whether the solution focuses on back-end, front-end or if it's full stack.
+* Reasoning behind your technical choices, including architectural.
+* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.

+## How we review

+Your application will be reviewed by the CTO and at least one senior engineer.
+We do take into consideration your experience level.

+**We value quality over feature-completeness**.
+It is fine to leave things aside provided you call them out in your project's README.
+The goal of this code sample is to help us identify what you consider production-ready code.
+You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

+The aspects of your code we will assess include:

+* **Architecture**: how clean is the separation between the front-end and the back-end?
+* **Clarity**: does the README clearly and concisely explains the problem and solution?
+Are technical tradeoffs explained?
+* **Correctness**: does the application do what was asked?
+If there is anything missing, does the README explain why it is missing?
+* **Code quality**: is the code simple, easy to understand, and maintainable?
+Are there any code smells or other red flags?
+Does object-oriented code follows principles such as the single responsibility principle?
+Is the coding style consistent with the language's guidelines?
+Is it consistent throughout the codebase?
+* **Security**: are there any obvious vulnerability?
+* **Testing**: how thorough are the automated tests?
+Will they be difficult to change if the requirements of the application were to change?
+Are there some unit and some integration tests?
+	* We're not looking for full coverage (given time constraint) but just trying to get a feel for your testing skills.
+* **UX**: is the web interface understandable and pleasing to use?
+Is the API intuitive?
+* **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?

+Bonus point (those items are optional):

+* **Scalability**: will technical choices scale well?
+If not, is there a discussion of those choices in the README?
+* **Production-readiness**: does the code include monitoring? logging? proper error handling?

 ## Doubts